osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 **This guide is for users who are migrating from login04.osgconnect.net / login05.osgconnect.net to the new access points ap20.uc.osg-htc.org / ap21.uc.osg-htc.org**

-We are pleased to announce an important update planned for our system during the summer of 2023.
-To continue delivering reliable and efficient service, we will be implementing an essential hardware refresh and access point migration.
+We are replacing the login04/login05.osgconnect.net access points with new improved access points.
+All users with accounts on login04/login05 must migrate to the new servers by Tuesday, August 1.

-Our new access points are set to elevate your experience, with a focus on capacity and speed.
-These enhanced systems will boast larger and faster file systems, paving the way for improved data handling and operations.
-Moreover, we are taking our connectivity a step further by integrating 100 Gb internet links.
-This enhancement will ensure a robust and swift connection, reducing latency and facilitating smoother data transfers.
+Our dedicated infrastructure team has put in considerable effort to improve the user experience.
+The new access points have larger and faster file systems as well as improved network connectivity (100Gb links), which will improve data handling capabilities.
+We are also moving to a newer version of Linux.

-Users will have to complete the following steps before August 1st.
+To encourage a speedy migration, jobs on the new access points will have higher priority than jobs on the old access points.

 ## Step 1: Determine Your Assigned Access Point